Rapid Relief Fund

 For more information, visit our Rapid Relief Fund Disbursements page.

-Will the full amount of my donation go to charities?
+Has the full amount of donations gone to charities?
 Will fees be deducted?

 The Victoria Foundation is waiving all fees for services and credit card transactions so that 100% of your donation will go directly to charitable organizations supported by the fund.